piotrrus/angular-forms/README.md

 ## Forms
 - Move your forms to separate class.
-- Treat your component as controller in MVC pattern.
-  In this case component is data provider and a container for forms.
-And then it looks really nice and clear.
-  All fields with validators are placed into form.
-In situation of dynamic validation we do the same.
+- Forms are extended from BaseForm, that covers some common code for forms.
-- Subscribe status of the form or field and send this information if it necessary up.
+- Subscribe status of the form component or field and emit this information if it necessary up.
 - When we use getters in forms class - path to formControl is shorter: paymentForm.name.hasError('error name')

 ## Patterns Validators